By the numbers

-- More nationally competitive scholarship winners than all Oklahoma colleges combined
+- More nationally competitive scholarship winners than all other Oklahoma colleges combined

-- Listed in The Princeton Review’s The Best 381 Colleges guide for 2017
+- Listed in The Princeton Review’s The Best 386 Colleges guide

-- Listed in “America’s Top Colleges” by Forbes and the Center for College Affordability and Productivity, which also ranked TU in the Top 50 for grateful grads and gave TU an “A” for health of balance sheet
+- Listed among “America’s Top Colleges” by Forbes and the Center for College Affordability and Productivity

 - Tulsa Undergraduate Research Challenge involves TU’s youngest students in advanced research and faculty mentorship.

 - A unique agreement with City of Tulsa allows TU to manage the world-renowned Gilcrease Museum.